ibexa/documentation-developer/docs/administration/back_office/subitems_list.md

 ---
-description: Inject a sub-items list into your Back Office customizations.
+description: Inject a sub-items list into your back office customizations.
 ---

 # Sub-items list